 The College of Arts and Science requires proficiency in a foreign language through the intermediate (2220 or equivalent) level or sign language through the advanced (2614 or equivalent) level.

 Requirement for Progression to and Continuation in the Upper-Division Major

-A grade of C minus or better is required in all courses to be counted toward this degree.
-A student who has accumulated more than one grade below a C minus (including grades of U) in the calculus sequence MAC2311, MAC2312, MAC2313 at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
+A grade of C minus or better is required in all courses to be counted toward these degrees.
+A student who has accumulated more than one (1) grade below a C minus (including grades of U) in the calculus sequence MAC2311, MAC2312, MAC2313 at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.

-A student who has accumulated more than five grades below C minus (including grades of U) in any mathematics or collateral course required for the degree taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
-The collateral courses include COP3014 or ISC3313, PHY2048C, STA4321 for all options.
-For Biomath, it concludes the collateral Biology, Chemistry and Physics courses.
+A student who has accumulated three (3) or more grades below C minus (including grades of U) in any mathematics course or collateral course taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
+For all math majors, collateral courses include COP3014 or ISC3313, PHY2048c and STA4321.

 Major Program of Studies at FSU: (30 to 48 hours beyond prerequisites)

 Courses at the 4000 level applied toward the degree must be taken at FSU unless specifically exempted by the Chair on written request.
 A grade of C minus or higher is required in all courses taken for the major.

 The following courses are required of all mathematics majors: (8-15 hours)

 COP 3014 (3) Programming I or ISC 3313 (3) Introduction to Scientific Computing.
 (Either will satisfy the computer skills competency requirement and may also be used to satisfy one of the prerequisite requirements).

 PHY 2048C (5) General Physics with Laboratory.
 (This may also apply as prerequisite science)